 Sovereign submerged lands include, but are not limited to, tidal lands, islands, sandbars, shallow banks, and lands waterward of the ordinary or mean high water line, beneath navigable fresh water, or beneath tidally-influenced waters.
 Pursuant to Article X, section 11 of the Florida Constitution, the state holds title to land under navigable waters, including beaches below mean high water lines, in trust for all the people.
 Sale of such lands may be authorized by law, but only when in the public interest.
 Additionally, the private use of portions of such lands may be authorized by law, but only when not contrary to the public interest.
-The Board is responsible for determining whether a sale of sovereign submerged lands or a permit related to an activity conducted on sovereign submerged lands is within the public interest on a case-by-case basis.
-Before conveying sovereign submerged lands, the Board must consider the extent to which such conveyance would interfere with the conservation of fish, marine life and other wildlife, or other natural resources.
+The Board is responsible for determining whether a sale of sovereign submerged lands or a permit related to an activity conducted on sovereign submerged lands, the Board must consider the extent to which such conveyance would interfere with the conservation of fish, marine life and other wildlife, or other natural resources.